 From: Fauci, Anthony (NIH/NIAID) [E]

 Sent: Sat, 1 Feb 2020 18:43:31 +0000

-То: Kristian G. Andersen
+To: Kristian G. Andersen

-Subject: RE: FW: Science: Mining coronavirus genomes for clues to the outbreak's origins
+Subject: RE: FW: Science: Mining coronavirus genomes for clues to the outbreak's original coronavirus genomes genom ns

 Thanks, Kristian.
 Talk soon on the call.

-From: Kristian G. Andersen (b) (6) >
+From: Kristian G. Andersen (b) (0) >

-Sent: Friday, Janua ary 31, 2020 10:32 PM
+Sent: Friday, January 31, 2020 10:32 PM

-To: Fauci, Anthony
+To: Fauci, Anthony (NIH/NIAID) [E] (b) (6)

 Cc: Jeremy Farrar (b) (6) >

-Subject: Re: FW: S cience: Mining coronavirus genomes for clues to the outbreak's origins
+Subject: Re: FW: Science: Mining coronavirus genomes for clues to the outbreak's origins

 Hi Tony,

-great article, but the sequences are untitle virus looks tot.
-The unusual featureally closely at all.
-We have a good to the weekend.
-I shift the genome incompared to the sequence inc g.
+Thanks for sharing.
 Yes, I saw this earlier today and both Eddie and myself are actually quoted in it.
-It's a the problem is that our phylogenetic analyses aren't able to answer whether the usual at individual residues, except if they are completely off.
-On a phylogenetic tree ally normal and the close clustering with bats suggest that bats serve as the reservoir, res of the virus make up a really small part of the genome (<0.1%) so one has to look I the sequences to see that some of the features (potentially) look engineered.
-The sequences to see that some of the features (potentially) look engineered.
-The sequences to see that some of the features (potentially) look engineered.
-The sequences to see that some of the features (potentially) look engineered.
-The sequences to see that some of the features (potentially) look engineered.
+It's great article, but the problem is that our phylogenetic analyses aren't able to answer whether the sequences are unusual at individual residues, except if they are completely off.
+On a phylogenetic tree the virus looks totally normal and the close clustering with bats suggest that bats serve as the reservoir.
+The unusual features of the virus make up a really small part of the genome (<0.1%) so one has to look really closely at all the sequences to see that some of the features (potentially) look engineered.
+We have a good team lined up to look very critically at this, so we should know much more at the end the weekend.
+I should mention that after discussions earlier today, Eddie, Bob, Mike, and myself all fin the genome inconsistent with expectations from evolutionary theory.
+But we have to look at this much more closely and there are still further analyses to be done, so those opinions could still change. r. of d

+Best,

-Best, Kristian
+Kristian

-On Fri, Jan 31, 202 20 at 18:47 Fauci, Anthony (NIH/NIAID) [E]
+On Fri, Jan 31, 2020 at 18:47 Fauci, Anthony (NIH/NIAID) [E] (b) (6) > wrote:

-Jeremy/Kristia in:
+Jeremy/Kristian:

-This just ca me out today.
+This just came out today.
 You may have seen it.
 If not, it is of interest to the current

 discussion.
-AND THE CONTRACTOR OF THE PROPERTY OF THE CONTRACTOR OF THE CONTRACTOR OF THE STATE

 Best,

-1 - 1.00
+Tony